He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment...

 I have come, not to judge the world, but to give life to the world.

-Correction is needed regarding men's understanding of judgement.
+Correction is needed regarding men's understanding of judgment.
 Here are more of Jesus's own words on the topic:

 For God did not send his Son into the world that he would condemn the world, but that he would give life to the world by him.
 Whoever believes in him is not judged, and whoever does not believe is judged already, because he does not believe in The Name of The Only Begotten Son of God.
 This is the judgment: The Light has come into the world and the children of men loved the darkness more than The Light, because their works were evil.
 For everyone who does what is hateful, hates The Light and does not come to The Light, lest his works should be convicted.
 But he who does The Truth comes to The Light, so that his works may be revealed, that they are performed by God.